CSE232-MSU/CSE232/coding_rooms_setup.md

 ---

 ## What is Coding Rooms?
-Coding rooms is the grading platform that we use in CSE 232 to submit work, grade your assignments and show examples.
+Coding Rooms is the grading platform that we use in CSE 232 to submit work, grade your assignments and show examples.
 It is a required part of the class.
 And although I wish it was free, it costs $15.
 Please note that if your payment isn't processed (which can take up to 5 days) by the Add/Drop deadline, you will not be able to view or submit assignments.
+This will likely result in you failing those assignments, so please don't delay.

 ## Coding Rooms Course Payment Instructions
 1. Depending on which Lab Section you are registered for click on your section's sign up link: